yashgarg4/Semantic-LLM-cache/README.md

 Point any OpenAI client at it by changing `base_url` to `http://localhost:8000/v1`.
 Each response carries `x-semcache: hit-exact | hit-semantic | miss`.
 On a miss it calls Gemini (set `GOOGLE_API_KEY`); without a key it serves a clearly-labelled fake LLM so the proxy and dashboard are runnable with zero setup.
+Real Gemini calls are rate-limited (default 15 RPM, via `SEMCACHE_GEMINI_RPM`) to stay under free-tier per-minute limits.
+To view the dashboard with data, run the proxy, send it traffic (e.g. `python examples/seed_proxy.py`), then `make dashboard`.

 ### 3. Measured integration — `live-research-intel`